The Reward Model Selection Crisis in Personalized Alignment

-\textbf{Critical Limitation.} Policy accuracy measures \emph{discrimination ability}—whether the scoring function prefers chosen responses—not \emph{generation quality}.
-High policy accuracy provides no guarantee the policy will generate outputs that behaviorally align with user preferences.
-A method might correctly rank static responses while producing generations that differ substantially from what users would actually write.
-This motivates our ground-truth behavioral evaluation in Section~\ref{sec:dataset}.
+\textbf{Outstanding Limitation.} Policy accuracy measures how well the scoring function ranks static responses—not whether the policy will actually \emph{generate} outputs that actually align with user preferences.
+A method might rank existing responses correctly while producing generations that differ substantially from what users would write.
+This motivates our behavioral evaluation in Section~\ref{sec:dataset}.